 Additional off season playing arrangements – until 9/4/2021

-- the use of half lawns to reduce wear around the full lawn hoop positions
+- We will use half lawns to reduce the wear around full-lawn hoop positions;

-- no play permitted when there is visible frost, snow or standing water on lawns
+- No play is permitted when there is visible frost, snow or standing water on lawns;

-- groundsman empowered to close lawns for maintenance work, weather reasons or turf recovery, and will give notice where possible.
+- The groundsman is empowered to close lawns for maintenance work, weather reasons or turf recovery, and will give notice where possible.

-Please always check this page of the club website and the lawn booking system before making a journey, even if you have a booking.
+Please always check this page of the club website and the lawn booking system before making a journey, even if you have made a booking.
 Rather than send emails whenever there is a change to availability, we will endeavour to announce it here and/or on the lawn booking system.
 Off season bookings are never guaranteed as we are not permitted to play in certain weather conditions.

 You must remain 2m apart at all times ; particular care must be taken when playing GC not to congregate around the hoop.